 But even if you’re not an allergy sufferer a HEPA vacuum can be a good idea to help purify the air in your home keeping it fresher.

-And if your a pet owner it can take any allergens out the air so even people with pet allergies can come visit (check out my guide to pet hair vacuums for more info).
+And if you’re a pet owner it can take any allergens out the air so even people with pet allergies can come visit (check out my guide to pet hair vacuums for more info).

 I’ve searched high and low hunting through the lands to bring you the best HEPA vacuums available here in the UK, I even went back in 2022 and updated to all the latest and greatest models so you can be sure these are the absolute best choices.
 Check them out below.

 Top 5 Best HEPA Vacuum Cleaners For Allergies UK

 - Top Choice – Shark Upright Vacuum Cleaner [NZ850UK] with Powered Lift-Away and Anti Hair Wrap

 - Best Cordless HEPA Vacuum – Dyson V8 Animal Complete Cordless Vacuum Cleaner

 - Best Canister Vacuum – Miele Blizzard CX1 Excellence PowerLine Bagless Vacuum Cleaner